openrport/openrport/docs/no10-securing-the-server.md

 # Securing the rport server
-Your rport server usualy exposes two TCP ports to the public internet.
+Your rport server usually exposes two TCP ports to the public internet:
-* One for the client connections
+* one for the client connections
-* and one for the API and the web frontend
+* one for the API and the web frontend

 Both require authentication and unless you use weak passwords you are safe.
 But even if login attempts are prevented on the HTTP level they produce some load on your server.